-The Town of Walpole has improved its water treatment, storage, and distribution infrastructure to create a system that has the capacity to safely provide a water supply of 4.25 million gallons per day (mgd).
-This is sufficient to accommodate the projected residential population and small-scale nonresidential growth.
+The Town of Walpole has improved its water treatment, storage, and distribution infrastructure to create a system that has the capacity to safely provide a water supply of 4.25 million gallons per day (mgd) during the fall, winter, and spring.
+Providing that supply during the summer would be more difficult for more than a day or two.
+This is sufficient to accommodate the projected residential population and small-scale non-residential growth.
 In recent years the town has placed mandatory water demand management policies in to place guidance and limitations on outdoor water use.